 Barracuda Essentials scans your email traffic to block malicious attachments and URLs, including those in phishing and spear-phishing emails.
 It also uses advanced analysis to spot typo-squatting, link protection, and other signs of phishing.

-Barracuda Advanced Threat Protection is a cloud-hosted service available as an add-on subscription for multiple Barracuda security products and services (a 90-day subscription is included with Barracuda Essentials).
+Barracuda Advanced Threat Protection is a cloud-hosted service available as an add-on subscription for multiple Barracuda security products and services.
 It uses signature matching, heuristic and behavioral analysis, and static code analysis to pre-filter traffic and identify the vast majority of threats.
 Finally, it feeds remaining suspicious files to a CPU-emulation sandbox to definitively identify zero-day threats and block them from reaching your network.
-This means that it can block phishing and spear-phishing emails carrying zero-day payloads that other techniques might miss.

 Do you have more questions about Spear Phishing?
 Contact us now.